svats73/FTMove-Druggability/README.md

 **Arguments:**
 - `--results_file`: Path to the druggability results CSV file.
-- `--state`: (Optional) Filter percentages for only 'bound', 'unbound', or 'all' structures.
+- `--state`: (Optional) Filter percentages for only 'bound', 'unbound', or 'all' structures. 'all' will generate percentages for bound, unbound, and all structures.

 ---